g10kaviya/22MIS0375/notification_system_design.md

 The notification platform should support the following core actions:

-Create Notification — Admin/HR creates a new notification (Placement, Result, or Event) Fetch Notifications — Students retrieve their notifications (with pagination) Mark as Read — Student marks a specific notification as read Mark All as Read — Student marks all their notifications as read Get Unread Count — Student fetches count of unread notifications Delete Notification — Admin removes a notification
+Create Notification — Admin/HR creates a new notification (Placement, Result, or Event) Fetch Notifications — Students retrieve their notifications Mark as Read — Student marks a specific notification as read Mark All as Read — Student marks all their notifications as read Get Unread Count — Student fetches count of unread notifications Delete Notification — Admin removes a notification

 REST API Endpoints

 1. Create Notification

 POST /api/notifications

 Request Headers: